jjmedinaariza/modelling_book/docs/03-visualisation.md

 <img src="03-visualisation_files/figure-html/unnamed-chunk-3-1.png" width="672" />

 The first line above begins a plot by calling the `ggplot()` function, and putting the data into it.
-You have to name your dataframe, and then, within the `aes()` command you pass the specific variables which you want to plot.
+You have to name your dataframe witg the `data` argument, and then, within the `aes()` command you pass the specific variables which you want to plot.
 In this case, we only want to see the distribution of one variable, banning orders, in the y axis and we will plot the club supported in the x axis.

-The second line is where we add the geometry.
+The second line is where we add the *geometry*.
 This is where we tell R what we want the graph to be.
 Here we say we want it to be points by using `geom_points`.
 You can see a list of all possible geoms [here](http://docs.ggplot2.org/current/).

 The third line is where we can tweak the display of the graph.
 Here I used `theme_bw()` which is a nice clean theme.
 You can try with other themes.
 To get a list of themes you can also see the resource [here](http://docs.ggplot2.org/current/).
 If you want more variety you can explore the package [`ggthemes`](https://yutannihilation.github.io/allYourFigureAreBelongToUs/ggthemes/).